helen-tong/airbnb_1/README.md

 - Distance between the heart of two neighboring districts is also 1.8 miles.

 House prices play a role between districts, but how do Airbnb prices vary between them?
-In other words, if investors are looking to buy a property in San Francisco just for an extra stream of income through Airbnb, should they be saving close to one million dollars on purchasing properties in a less expensive neighborhood?
+In other words, if investors are looking to buy a property in San Francisco just for an extra stream of income through Airbnb, should they be saving more than half a million dollars by purchasing properties in a less expensive neighborhood?

 ---